pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 Go to Settings > Pardot Settings and click 'Reset Cache'.
 This should reinitialize and update your Pardot content.

 ## Changelog ##

+### 1.2 ###

+1. Added ability to specify height, width, and class on the form
+1. Added class 'pardotform' to every iframe for easier styling

 ### 1.1.5 ###